-The program in physical therapy is provided on the graduate level.
-The pre-physical therapy program is provided in the department of kinesiology.
-Students are encouraged to review the admission requirement of the graduate physical therapy program while preparing as an undergraduate student.
+The program in physical therapy is on the graduate level.
+The pre-physical therapy program is available in the exercise science program.
+Students are encouraged to review the admission requirements of the graduate physical therapy program while preparing as an undergraduate student.